GEMDevEng/NovaCore/docs/MIGRATION_TASK_LIST.md

-# NovaCore Migration Task List - Gemini to Groq
+# NovaCore Migration Task List - Gemini to Cohere

 ## Overview
-This document provides a prioritized, actionable task list for implementing the migration from Google Gemini to Groq API.
+This document provides a prioritized, actionable task list for implementing the migration from Google Gemini to Cohere API.
 Tasks are organized by phase and priority level.

 ## Phase 1: Planning & Documentation (COMPLETE ✅)